bhauman/bhauman.github.com/drafts/clojurescript-dots-game-reduce.md

 ## Conclusion

-In this post I refactored part of the Dots game from my last post.
+In this post I re-factored part of the Dots game from my last post.
 In doing this I discovered that it can be helpful to think of channels as structured data.